 A third approach, the all-speed Roe scheme, introduced by Li \& Gu 2008 \cite{li_all-speed_2008,li_development_2009} reduces not only the velocity diffusion by a factor of $M$, but also the pressure diffusion compared to the standard Roe scheme, so that the diffusion is essentially a diagonal upwinding on the convective velocity scale.
-The reduction in velocity diffusion means that this scheme is accurate for convective low Mach number flow, as shown in \cite{dellacherie_analysis_2010}, but is susceptible to sever chequerboard instabilities.
-Li \& Gu resolve this issue by introducing a pressure diffusion term into the physical mass flux using a momentum interpolation method, similar to that proposed by Rhie \& Chow \cite{rhie_numerical_1983}, and used by Mary and Sagaut \cite{mary_large_2002}, and in AUSM schemes \cite{liou_new_1993,liou_sequel_1996,liou_sequel_2006}.
-The scheme was later extended the method to unsteady flows by adding a timestep dependence to the pressure diffusion \cite{li_momentum_2010}.\\
+The reduction in velocity diffusion means that this scheme is accurate for convective low Mach number flow, but is susceptible to severe chequerboard instabilities.
+Li \& Gu resolve this by reintroducing a pressure diffusion term into the physical mass flux using a momentum interpolation method similar to that proposed by Rhie \& Chow \cite{rhie_numerical_1983}, and used by Mary and Sagaut \cite{mary_large_2002} and in AUSM schemes \cite{liou_new_1993,liou_sequel_1996,liou_sequel_2006}.
+The scheme was later extended to unsteady flows by adding a timestep dependence to the pressure diffusion \cite{li_momentum_2010}.\\

 The discrete forms of these three approaches are reviewed and compared by Li \& Gu 2013 \cite{li_mechanism_2013} and Guillard \& Nkonga 2017 \cite{guillard_chapter_2017}.
 Li \& Gu compare the scaling of the coefficients of the pressure and velocity diffusion terms, and propose a set of guidelines on these scalings for accuracy and stability.
 Guillard \& Nkonga review the origin of the accuracy problem with respect to the multiple possible low Mach number limits, and also highlight the dependence on grid type of the various low-Mach schemes.
 For a first order Roe scheme on a simplex mesh (triangles in 2D or tetrahedrons in 3D), the velocity degrees of freedom are reduced such that the jumps in the normal velocity over cell interfaces vanish.
 This eliminates the velocity diffusion, meaning that the unmodified Roe scheme actually provides accurate results for this cell geometry, despite its inaccuracy on other meshes.
 See \cite{rieper_influence_2008,rieper_influence_2009,guillard_behavior_2009,dellacherie_influence_2010} and section 3.3 of \cite{guillard_chapter_2017} for details of this particular behaviour.\\